What Is Viscose Fabric & Is It Sustainable?

 Even if the wood is responsibly sourced, there’s still the glaring issue of how it’s processed.

-- Cellulose is extracted from the wood pulp and dissolved in caustic soda (sodium hydroxide, a toxic chemical).
+- Cellulose is extracted from the wood fiber and dissolved in caustic soda (sodium hydroxide, a toxic chemical).

-- It’s formed into sheets and processed using carbon disulfide (another toxic chemical).
+- It’s formed into pressed sheets and processed using carbon disulfide (another toxic chemical).

 - It’s then dissolved again before being filtered and extruded through a spinneret to create strands.

-- These strands are submerged in a sulphuric acid bath (also toxic) to be softened and able to be spun into yarn.
+- These strands are submerged in a sulfuric acid bath (also toxic) to be softened and able to be spun into yarn.

-With all those toxic chemicals named and shamed it begs the question: is viscose fabric toxic?
+With all those toxic chemicals named and shamed, it begs the question: is viscose fabric toxic as well as unsustainable?

-While not necessarily toxic to those exposed to the fabric’s final form, viscose production poses some pretty serious risks to the environment and workers.
+While not necessarily toxic to those exposed to the final product, its production poses some pretty serious risks to the environment and workers.

-The chemicals used in the viscose manufacturing process are hard to dispose of safely and water contamination has been a major concern.
+The chemicals used in the production process are hard to dispose of safely, and water contamination near viscose manufacturing sites has been a major concern.